gerballa/petExpo/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.2.

+### Pet Expo Web App

+*Overview:*
+Pet Expo is an Angular-based web application designed as part of a hiring process assignment.
+The app allows users to search for pets—cats, dogs, or birds—and access detailed information about each pet.

+*Features:*

+1. *Homepage:*
+    - *Main Section:* Introduces users to the app and provides options to search for cats, dogs, or birds.
+    - *About Us:* Provides information about the organization or purpose behind the Pet Expo app.
+    - *Contact Us:* Contains contact details and a form for users to reach out with inquiries or feedback.

+2. *Search Page:*
+    - *Reusable Design:* A single search page is used for all three types of animals (cats, dogs, birds).
+    - *API Integration:* Fetches and displays results from a public animal API based on user search criteria.

+3. *Details Page:*
+    - *See More Functionality:* Users can click "see more" on any search result to view detailed information about the pet.
+    - *Additional API Call:* Retrieves and displays more detailed information from another endpoint of the public animal API.

+## Live demo
+You can view this application by visiting this url: `https://pet-expo1.web.app`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.